 Most Transact-SQL features that applications use are fully supported in both Microsoft SQL Server and Azure SQL Database.
 For example, the core SQL components such as data types, operators, string, arithmetic, logical, and cursor functions, work identically in SQL Server and SQL Database.
 There are, however, a few T-SQL differences in DDL (data-definition language) and DML (data manipulation language) elements resulting in T-SQL statements and queries that are only partially supported (which we discuss later in this article).

 In addition, there are some features and syntax that are not supported because Azure SQL Database is designed to isolate features from dependencies on the master database and the operating system.
 As such, most server-level activities are inappropriate for SQL Database.
 T-SQL statements and options are not available if they configure server-level options, configure operating system components, or specify file system configuration.
 When such capabilities are required, an appropriate alternative is often available in some other way from SQL Database or from another Azure feature or service.

 For more information, see Resolving Transact-SQL differences during migration to SQL Database.

 SQL Database provides a range of built-in security and compliance features to help your application meet various security and compliance requirements.

-Azure SQL Database (all deployment options), has been certified against a number of compliance standards.
-For more information, see the Microsoft Azure Trust Center where you can find the most current list of SQL Database compliance certifications.
+Azure SQL Database has been certified against a number of compliance standards.
+For more information, see the Microsoft Azure Trust Center, where you can find the most current list of SQL Database compliance certifications.